 Changing gears when using Zwift differs depending on the trainer you use.
 Generally speaking, you can and should change gears on your bike based on your preferred cadence or cadence required by your training plan.

-If you use a dumb trainer, you can either change gears on a trainer or your bike.
+If you use a dumb trainer, you can change gears on a trainer or your bike.
 However, when setting up Zwift, the app will recommend setting a certain resistance level on your bike trainer.

 To maintain a power output, you can change gears on your bike to make pedaling more or less difficult.